Frequently Asked Questions

 -

 Payment is required at the time of service.
-This is generally handled through a pay link to your phone or email, which accepts credit/debit cards or ACH transfer.
+This is generally handled through a pay link to your phone or an emailed invoice, which accepts credit/debit cards or ACH transfer.
+This is sent the morning of service.
 Cash is also acceptable, but we do not carry change.
 No payment plans are offered at this time.

 -